databricks-industry-solutions/pixels/README.md

  - Customizable Workflows: Tailor the annotation process to fit specific research needs.

 ### MONAILabel Setup Instructions
-To execute the MONAILabel server is mandatory to use a cluster with Databricks Runtime Version of `14.3 LTS ML`.
+To execute the MONAILabel server it is mandatory to use a cluster with Databricks Runtime Version of `14.3 LTS ML`.
 For the best performance use a [GPU-Enabled compute](https://docs.databricks.com/en/compute/gpu.html#gpu-enabled-compute).
 #### Start the MONAILabel server
  - Execute the [05-MONAILabel](https://github.com/databricks-industry-solutions/pixels/blob/main/05-MONAILabel.py) inside a Databricks workspace.
- - Set `table` parameter with full name of you pixels catalog table.
+ - Set the `table` parameter to the full name of your Pixels catalog table.
 Ex: `main.pixels_solacc.object_catalog`
- - Set `sqlWarehouseID`parameter to execute the queries required to collect the records.
+ - Set the `sqlWarehouseID`parameter to the DBSQL Warehouse ID, needed to run queries required to collect the records.
 Use [Serverless](https://docs.databricks.com/en/admin/sql/warehouse-types.html#sql-warehouse-types) for best performance.
     <img src="https://github.com/databricks-industry-solutions/pixels/blob/main/images/sqlWarehouseID.png?raw=true" alt="sqlWarehouseID">
 #### Open the OHIF Viewer
  - Execute the notebook [06-OHIF-Viewer](https://github.com/databricks-industry-solutions/pixels/blob/main/06-OHIF-Viewer.py) to start the OHIF Viewer with the MONAILabel extension and open the generated link.
- - Select the preferred CT scan study and press on `MONAI Label` button.
+ - Select the preferred CT scan study and press the `MONAI Label` button.

     <img src="https://github.com/databricks-industry-solutions/pixels/blob/main/images/monailabel_btn.png?raw=true" alt="MONAI_BTN" height="250"/></br>
 #### Connect, execute and save